-Melania Trump Wears $1590 Ralph Lauren Dress And Manolo Blahnik Pumps During Second Trip To Texas
+Melania Trump Wears $1,590 Ralph Lauren Dress And Manolo Blahnik Pumps During Second Trip To Texas

 What do you think of Melania Trump’s dress?
 Do you think that it was an appropriate choice?
 You can sound off in the comment section below.

-[Featured Image By Olivier Douliery/Getty Images]
+[Featured Image by Olivier Douliery/Getty Images]